 In a room full of all kinds of students from the brilliant to those requiring special attention, only games can engage every single person in that room.
 To others, the right kind of games shows the line between a feeling of not being meant to take part and being a part of something.

 All games are about embracing rules and regulations to gain experience and at the same time harness skills.
 This is also the root of all video games.
 A well-designed game balances all the factors that indulge people on an important level.
 Play is how we get the basic social and technical skills naturally, and at its best, build a haven of self-discovery.

 According to Jane McGonigal, at the end of their lives, people wish they’d worked less hard, had expressed themselves and hopes better, and had been better in staying in touch with friends.
 People also wished they’d been there for things that matter.
 Jane’s game creates incentives and structures that help people focus on the things that matter when there is still time.

 Some of the people get suspicious of any trial thought to bring about this feeling.
-Tom Chatfield gave a talk in TED Global about the various ways that the brain in engaged by games, particularly about reward structures.
-How modularity is added to tasks and challenges to make them engaging to the brain.
+Tom Chatfield gave a talk in TED Global about the various ways that the brain in engaged by games.
 This modification that transforms the original experience with pits to jump over or even walls to climb over seems like an idea with ulterior motives.
 The worst that can happen is ending up with a list of “achievements” and “trophies” on top of the challenge just so as to put some fun to it in the process.